fbpx

 • Award Recipient, International Day to End Racism and Discrimination, 2017

 Dawn is a Mohawk woman from Kenhté:ke a.k.a.
 Tyendinaga Mohawk Territory in Southern Ontario, who sits with the Bear Clan.
 A single mother and award-winning diversity activist & organizer with invisible disabilities, Dawn has worked with and for Indigenous communities and organizations for three decades in the areas of Indigenous Education, Health and Governance, as well as Women’s causes and the Arts as an educator, executive leader, and consultant.
-Dawn’s IDEA (Inclusion, Diversity, Equity and Accessibility) work is known to creatively and systematically transform grassroots and corporate environments and thus her speaking, training and advisory work are all in high demand.
+Dawn’s IDEA (Inclusion, Diversity, Equity and Accessibility) work is known to transform grassroots and corporate environments creatively and systematically and thus her speaking, training and advisory work are all in high demand.

 She is the 2017 recipient of the International Day to End Racism and Discrimination Award at the University of Toronto for her work in creating visual culture within the walls and media of the Faculty of Medicine: highlighting Indigenous, Black and female graduates to increase welcoming spaces for a more diverse student and faculty body.
 From transforming medical student applications and requirements, to anti-racist and anti-colonial training in the Faculty of Medicine as well as shifting the physical spaces, the legacy of her impact on the faculty continues.
-She was also nominated for Excellence in Teaching at Trent University for her course on Indigenous Women, where she employed innovative methods of storytelling with trauma-informed care and support for her students in a time where it was not yet common.
+She was also nominated for Excellence in Teaching at Trent University for her course on ‘Indigenous Women’, where she employed innovative methods of storytelling with trauma-informed care and support for her students in a time where it was not yet common.

 Dawn has taught Indigenous Studies for nearly three decades, and provides training courses for organizations, as well as cultural awareness programs that increase critical thinking and action-oriented transformative skill-building for organizations.
-She has worked with small organizations, provincial newspapers, journalists and editors, national banks and international legal firms.
+She has worked with small organizations, provincial newspapers, journalists and editors, national banks, and international legal firms.
 She has spoken in seven countries and is published in four countries to date.
-Dawn advises and trains companies on land acknowledgements, understanding the Canadian landscape of reconciliation, how the Indian Act continues to impact all of us today, how to build healthy relationships while addressing TRC, MMIWG and UNDRIP Calls to Action, Justice and Articles.
-She presents with decades of traditional and academic experience and more.
+Dawn advises and trains companies on land acknowledgements, understanding the Canadian landscape of reconciliation, how the Indian Act continues to impact all of us today, how to build healthy relationships while addressing TRC, MMIWG and UNDRIP Calls to Action, Justice, and Articles.
+She presents with decades of traditional and academic lived experience and more.

 Workshop Overview: